 During a conference, participants encounter different steps and phases: Preparation (before the conference), during the actual conference, and activities after the conference.
-Appropriate talks and sessions of interest need to be selected.
-Talks and discussions, for example, need to be memorized.
+Appropriate talks and sessions of interest need to be selected; talks and discussions need to be memorized.
 Additionally, social contacts during a conference are often essential, e.g., for networking, and are often revisited after a conference, as are the visited talks.
-All of these steps are supported by the CONFERATOR system: It is under joint development by the School of Information Sciences, University of Pittsburgh (conference management component, as a refinement of the Conference Navigator [1]) and the Knowledge and Data Engineering group at the university of Kassel (social and ubiquitous PEERRADAR3 component).
+All of these steps are supported by the system CONFERATOR3: It is in joint development by the School of Information Sciences, University of Pittsburgh (conference management component, as a refinement of the Conference Navigator [1]) and the Knowledge and Data Engineering group at the university of Kassel (social and ubiquitous PEERRADAR component).

-A first prototype of CONFERATOR [2], developed by the Knowledge and Data Engineering group was successfully applied at the LWA 2010 conference at the University of Kassel in October 2010.
-The applied system is based on the UBICON framework featuring the PEERRADAR application for managing social and ubiquitous/real contacts.
-This is implemented by embedding social networks such as Facebook, XING, and LinkedIn.
-Furthermore, advanced RFID-Proximity technology for detecting the location of participants and contacts between conference participants is implemented utilizing active RFID proximity-tags, cf., [3].
-The system also provides the conference information using a visual browser for managing the conference content and phases, i.e., by providing information about talks and the conference schedule, in preparation for integrating the Conference Navigator application.
+A first prototype of CONFERATOR [2], developed by the Knowledge and Data Engineering group, has been successfully deployed at the LWA 2010 conference at the University of Kassel in October 2010.
+The system is based on the UBICON framework4: The PEERRADAR is applied for managing social and ubiquitous/real contacts, supported by embedding social networks such as Facebook, XING, and LinkedIn, while the TALKRADAR enables the personalization of the conference program.
+Furthermore, active RFID proximity-tags, cf., [3], provide for detecting the location and contacts between conference participants.

-In CONFERATOR, privacy is a crucial issue: A variety of user data is collected and therefore appropriate steps for their secure storage and access were implemented.

-CONFERATOR implements privacy measures using a refined trust system: It features several privacy levels (private, trusted, public) for organizing access to different items, e.g., location, profile, and contact information.
-In addition, in the analysis we aim at providing implicit k-anonymity in the presentation and discussion, since we provide results at the level of special interest groups, or provide detailed results only targeting groups containing at least five participants.
+In CONFERATOR, privacy is a crucial issue: A variety of user data is collected.
+Therefore, appropriate steps for their secure storage and access were implemented.
+CONFERATOR implements privacy measures using a refined trust system: It features several privacy levels (private, trusted, public) for organizing access, e.g., to location or contact information.
+In the analysis, we aim at providing implicit k-anonymity in the presentation and discussion: We provide results at the level of special interest groups, or (for more detailed results) at groups containing at least four participants.